-Mail GPO Box 1901 Melbourne VIC 3001
+Mail GPO Box 1901Melbourne VIC 3001

-This guide was prepared and issued on 28 September 2024 by AustralianSuper Pty Ltd ABN 94 006 457 987 AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898, and may contain general financial advice which doesn't take into account your personal objectives, financial situation or needs.
+This guide was prepared and issued on 31 May 2025 by AustralianSuper Pty Ltd ABN 94 006 457 987 AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898, and may contain general financial advice which doesn't take into account your personal objectives, financial situation or needs.
 Before making a decision about AustralianSuper, you should think about your financial requirements and refer to the relevant Product Disclosure Statement available at australiansuper.com/pds or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/tmd

-Reader's Digest Most Trusted Brands - Superannuation category winner for 12 years running 2013-2024, according to research conducted by independent research agency Catalyst Research.
+Reader's Digest Most Trusted Brands - Superannuation category winner for 13 years running 2013-2025, according to research conducted by independent research agency Catalyst Research.
+Read the full methodology - trustedbrands.com.au/#methodology AustralianSuper received the Canstar Outstanding Value Award for Superannuation in 2011-2025.
+Read the full methodology - canstar.com.au/star-rating-reports/superannuation

 Awards and ratings are only one factor to be taken into account when choosing a super fund.